10 Great Margaritas In NYC

 We’ve taken on the grueling task of drinking countless margaritas for the sake of research.
 What a drag.
 After months of discerning between this giant chalice of tequila slushie and that shaken mezcalarita, we decided we’re not traditionalists.
 Salted rims are appreciated but not required.
-And experimental flavors like wasabi and watermelon are fair game.
+And experimental flavors like wasabi and mushroom are fair game.
 Plus, it doesn’t hurt if the cocktail is served in an environment that actually makes us want to drink margaritas with our friends.
-After all, margaritas are the ultimate social cocktail—and these 10 are ultimately the best in NYC.
+After all, margaritas are the ultimate social cocktail—and these are 10 of our favorites in NYC.

 Much like your choice of pet and feelings about paper straws, your margarita order says a lot about your personality.
-So you might feel a bit overwhelmed when presented with all 21 different margarita offerings at Calabrije’s in Bushwick.
+So you might feel a bit overwhelmed when presented with all 20+ different margarita offerings at Calabrije’s in Bushwick.
 Take it as a fun opportunity to express yourself.
-Take a seat at the brightly colored bar, and order a delicious margarita with fresh lime and agave, served either on the rocks or frozen.
-Our top pick is the jalapeno-tamarind margarita, with its perfect balance of tang and spice.
+Grab a seat at the brightly colored bar, and order a delicious margarita with fresh lime and agave, served either on the rocks or frozen.
+Our top pick is the jalapeño-tamarind margarita, with its perfect balance of tang and spice.

-This all-day Mexican restaurant isn’t just for consultants consulting each other over a late lunch—it’s for anyone who wants to drink a luxurious margarita between the hours of 11am and 11pm.
+This all-day Mexican restaurant isn’t just for consultants consulting each other over a late lunch—it’s for anyone who wants to drink a luxurious margarita between the hours of noon and 11pm.
 Don’t believe us?
-Grab a seat at the walk-in-only bar during the day in your gym clothes and order the “Royale.”
-This excellent margarita mixes top-shelf tequila with a tinge of vanilla bean, fresh lime, and french liqueur to create a creamy, citrusy, cocktail drinking experience.
+Snag a seat at the walk-in-only bar during the day in your gym clothes and order the “Royale.”
+This excellent margarita mixes top-shelf tequila with a tinge of vanilla bean, fresh lime, and French liqueur to create a creamy, citrusy cocktail drinking experience.
 It’s nearly impossible to just order one, so we recommend pairing yours with a bowl of chicken soup to coat your stomach.